 From then on, Amy made it her mission to find and share PPE brands that had suitable options for women.
 Now, she’s the founder of The Safety Rack and a leading voice in the ongoing fight for women’s PPE.

-For companies to better support their workers, they have to understand what exactly women want and how attempts to provide PPE options have failed in the past.
+For companies to better support their workers, they have to understand what exactly women want.
+Additionally, they need to know how attempts to provide PPE options have failed in the past.

 Creating their own solutions